renctan/mongo-solr/README.md

 # Ruby version

-The scripts can run on both v1.8.7 and 1.9.x, but it is not yet fully tested on v1.8.7, so it is recommended to use 1.9.
+The scripts can run on both v1.8.7 and 1.9.x, but it is not fully tested on v1.8.7, so it is recommended to use this with v1.9.

 # Usage